-Adina Turcu, MD, is an Assistant Professor for the Division of Metabolism, Endocrinology, and Diabetes in the Department of Internal Medicine.
+Adina Turcu, MD, MS, is an Assistant Professor for the Division of Metabolism, Endocrinology, and Diabetes in the Department of Internal Medicine.

 Dr. Turcu leads a translational research program that leverages basic adrenal physiology and pathology knowledge into clinical care applications.
 The primary focus of their research is the development of steroid biomarkers that could greatly simplify the diagnosis and care of patients with androgen excess (such as congenital adrenal hyperplasia or polycystic ovary syndrome) and endocrine hypertension.
 In addition, she is an investigator in several multi-center clinical trials that study new therapies for patients with Cushing’s syndrome and congenital adrenal hyperplasia.